kubeovn/docs/docs/guide/loadbalancer-service.en.md

 1. Install `multus-cni` and `macvlan cni`。
 2. The support of LoadBalancer Service is a simplified implementation of the VPC gateway code.
 It still uses the image of `vpc-nat-gw` and relies on macvlan to provide multi-network card function support.
 3. Currently it only supports the `default VPC` configuration.
-For LoadBalancer support under custom VPC, please refer to the VPC document [VPC 配置](vpc.en.md).
+For LoadBalancer support under custom VPC, please refer to the VPC document [VPC configuration](vpc.en.md).

 ## Default VPC LoadBalancer Service configuration steps

-### 开启特性开关
+### Enable the lb-svc feature

-Modify the deployment `kube-ovn-controller` under the kube-system namespace, add the parameter `--enable-lb-svc=true` in `args`, and enable the function switch, which defaults to false.
+Modify the deployment `kube-ovn-controller` under the kube-system namespace, add the parameter `--enable-lb-svc=true` in `args`, and enable the feature (which defaults to false).

 ```yaml
 containers: